IBM/SalesEnablement-VMware-L3-draft/docs/TechZoneEnvironment.md

     **e**.
 The **End date and time** will be st to 2 days after the current date and time.

-    !!! tip "Extending a reservation.**
+    !!! tip "Extending a reservation"

         The initial reservation duration is set by ITZ at 2 days and cannot be extended at the time the reservation is created.
 You can, and are encouraged to, extend the reservation once it is in the **Ready** state.
 Two extensions of 2 day increments is allowed.